symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

         }
     }

-To use the path provider you must register it in the **DIC** and add the ``cmf_routing_auto.provider`` tag and set the **alias** accordingly:
+To use the path provider you must register it in the container and add the ``cmf_routing_auto.provider`` tag and set the **alias** accordingly:

 .. configuration-block::